sflemingo/KinematicsCalculator/README.md

 # KinematicsCalculator
 Calculator for solving simple physics kinematics problems

-Prints a list of all the known and solved variables, followed by a short statement of the situation.
+This program takes in variables, then prints a list of the known and solved variables.

-Variables:
+Program also prints a short statement of the situation.
+Variables used:

 	a = acceleration in meters/second^2
 	v0 = initial velocity in meters/second